What is EMDR?

 - Birth Trauma

 How Exactly Does EMDR Work?

 It appears that EMDR has a direct effect on the way the brain processes information.
-This is very beneficial to someone who has experienced a trauma, as their brain cannot process information as it normally does.
+This is very beneficial to someone who has experienced a trauma or stressful experiences as their brain cannot process information as it normally does.

-To these people, a moment in time becomes “stuck” in their minds, and they experience the trauma, the sounds, smells and images over and over again.
+In these incidence, a moment in time becomes “stuck” in the mind, and they experience the trauma/stressful experience, the sounds, smells and images over and over again.
 This, in turn, effects how they see the world around them and relate to other people.